ludalex/alfred2-subtitles/README.md

 - VLC
 - MPlayerX

-#Instructions
+##Instructions

 1. Install the workflow
 2. Play a TV Show episode
-3. Open Alfred and write "getsub"
+3. Open Alfred and write "subget"
 4. Choose your preferred language/release and select it to download and open it automatically.
-5.
+5. ???

-#Screenshots
+6. Profit.

+##Screenshots

 ![Screenshot 1](http://i.imgur.com/a5GP8k7.png)
 ![Screenshot 2](http://i.imgur.com/LMSNHth.png)